open-telemetry/opentelemetry.io/layouts/shortcodes/docs/languages/exporters/intro.md

-Send telemetry to the [OpenTelemetry Collector](/docs/collector/) to make sure it's exported correctly.
+{{/* cSpell:ignore cond */ -}} Send telemetry to the
+[OpenTelemetry Collector](/docs/collector/) to make sure it's exported correctly.
 Using the Collector in production environments is a best practice.
 To visualize your telemetry, export it to a backend such as [Jaeger](https://jaegertracing.io/), [Zipkin](https://zipkin.io/), [Prometheus](https://prometheus.io/), or a [vendor-specific](/ecosystem/vendors/) backend.